Kalpna-Gahalaut/RTSeismo/README.md

 Figure 11: Figure shows the sample result of stress-induced pore pressure (Eqs.
 4 in Manuscript) in Timeseries.

-**3.2 Module 2 Panel:**

-The Module 2 panel consists of two links: “Fault Stability in Planview and Plotting” and “Fault Stability in Timeseries and Plotting”.

 **3.3 Fault Stability in Planview and Plotting:**

 To compute and plot spatial variation of fault Stability the user has to click on “Fault stability in Planview and Plotting” and needs to provide parameters in popped-up window (Fig. 12).